sanjanb/machine-learning/learn/day24-missing-indicator/README.md

 # Advanced Simple Imputation: Random Sample, Missing Indicators, and GridSearch

-This guide covers specialized univariate imputation techniques and how to automatically select the best imputation parameters using Scikit-Learn.

----

 ## Overview

 While Mean, Median, and Mode are standard, advanced simple techniques like **Random Sample Imputation** and **Missing Indicators** can better preserve data distribution or signal "missingness" to the model.
 Additionally, **GridSearchCV** allows for automated selection of the most effective strategy.